Dholera SIR, Gujarat: Key Information for Foreign Investors in India

-Located about 100km from major industrial base Ahmedabad, the Dholera Special Investment Region (DSIR) is an upcoming greenfield smart city (previously just known as a Harappan-era ancient port city).
+Located in Gujarat, about 100km from major industrial base Ahmedabad, the Dholera Special Investment Region (DSIR) is an upcoming greenfield smart city (previously just known as a Harappan-era ancient port city).
 The DSIR is now regularly in the news as pace has picked up on major connectivity projects and the area’s infrastructure build is expected to be completed in the next two to three years – barring delays.
 Moreover, DSIR could soon host the state of Gujarat’s first semiconductor manufacturing plant.
 Overall, the Dholera SIR is being planned as an urban-industrial base to be developed from ground zero, which upon completion will host manufacturing plants, commercial operations, and residential communities.
 Moreover, DSIR will have a self-contained, transit-efficient, and sustainable infrastructure that will facilitate high-quality standards of living.
 It remains to be seen how the blueprint comes to fruition, but various components of the Dholera SIR undertaking are currently under implementation.

 Dholera, Gujarat: from sleepy town to greenfield smart city